-Study participants will have received the gene therapy product at M.D.
-Anderson Cancer Center prior to participating in this protocol.
+Study participants receiving gene therapy product at MD Anderson Cancer Center

 Other: Blood Tests

 If participant received retroviral gene therapy, blood test performed to check for a type of infection called the replication-competent retrovirus (RCR).
-For this test, blood (up to 4 tablespoons each time) will be drawn every 3 months for the first year after gene transfer therapy and once a year after that.
-(If joining this study more than a year after gene transfer therapy, however, this RCR test will be performed once a year for all 15 years of the study.)
+Blood (up to 4 tablespoons each time) drawn every 3 months for first year after gene transfer therapy and once a year after that.

 Once a year during Years 1-5, questionnaire completions that asks about medical history (general health, the status of any medical conditions, and any illnesses or hospitalizations that may have occurred).
 It should take about 15-30 minutes to complete.